kthaisociety/website/docs/pages/legal/privacy-and-cookies.md

 * Identifying data: Name, surname/s, city, country and a picture of yourself.
 * Contact data: Email and phone number.
 * Data on personal characteristics: Sex and birthday.
+* Academic and professional data: Current studies, university and year of graduation.
 * Other information: Account password and last connection.

 Here are the details of which personal data is collected when you register to an event as a Participant.

-* Data on personal characteristics: T-shirt size.
-* Academic and professional data: Resume, year of graduation, university, current studies and a link to professional profiles online (GitHub, LinkedIn, DevPost and website).
-* Economic and financial data: Email related to your PayPal account or Swish phone number.
 * Health data: Food allergies and intolerances.
 * Other information: Dietary preferences.

-Here are the details of which personal data is collected when you register to an event as a Volunteer.

-* Data on personal characteristics: T-shirt size.
-* Academic and professional data: Year of graduation, university, current studies, English level and a link to professional profiles online (GitHub, LinkedIn, DevPost and website).
-* Health data: Food allergies and intolerances.
-* Other information: Dietary preferences.

-Here are the details of which personal data is collected when you register to an event as an Organiser.

-* Data on personal characteristics: T-shirt size.
-* Business contact data: Corporate email.
-* Academic and professional data: Year of graduation, university, current studies and a link to professional profiles online (GitHub, LinkedIn, DevPost and website).
-* Economic and financial data: Bank account.
-* Health data: Food allergies and intolerances.
-* Other information: Dietary preferences.

 Here are the details of which personal data is collected when you register to an event as a Sponsor, Judge or Mentor.

-* Data on personal characteristics: T-shirt size.
 * Business contact data: Corporate email.
-* Academic and professional data: Current position and place of work and a link to professional profiles online (GitHub, LinkedIn, DevPost and website).
+* Academic and professional data: Current position and place of work.
 * Health data: Food allergies and intolerances.
 * Other information: Dietary preferences.

 Here are the details of which personal data is collected when you register to an event as "other atendees".

-* Data on personal characteristics: T-shirt size.
 * Health data: Food allergies and intolerances.
 * Other information: Dietary preferences.

-Here are the details of which personal data is collected during a KTHack cheating response procedure (clause 4 in the [Terms and Conditions](../terms-and-conditions)).

-* Identifying and contact data of the reporter: Name, email, phone and any other contact detail.
-* Identifying and contact data of the participant/team accused of cheating: Name, email, phone and any other contact detail.
-* Identifying data of other people suspected to be involved in the cheating.
-* Identifying data of other witnesses or people who suspect about the cheating.

 ## 3.What we process your personal data for

-When you subscribe to be the first to know when applications open, register as a Participant, register as a Volunteer, register as an Organiser, register as a Judge or Mentor or register as "other attendees".
+When you subscribe to be the first to know when applications open, register as a Participant, register as a Judge or Mentor or register as "other attendees".

 * KTHAIS shall process your personal data to handle and process requests received from you, whether for information, registration, participation in promotions or the rendering of services.
 * In addition, your personal data shall be processed to send, including via electronic media, commercial communications about activities, services or products offered by KTHAIS that are of a similar nature to those previously requested by you.